Mount Defiance/Skylands Manor Loop from Shepherd Lake

 The trail climbs to the top of a rise, then descends to cross a mountain bike trail.
 Continue ahead on the red-on-white-blazed trail, which passes an old stone foundation to the left.
 After crossing a gas pipeline (where many seedlings have been planted to remediate the area), the trail begins to climb the northern shoulder of Mount Defiance, first gradually, then more steeply.
 Just below the 1,040-foot summit, there is a limited view to the west over Ringwood Manor and the Cupsaw Lake area.

 After a short but steep descent, the trail follows the crest of the ridge, paralleling impressive cliffs on the right and passing an interesting split boulder.
-At the end of the cliffs, the green-on-white-blazed Halifax Trail comes in from the right and briefly joins the Ringwood-Ramapo Trail.
-You will soon head down the mountain on the Halifax Trail, but for now, continue ahead for another 350 feet along the Ringwood-Ramapo Trail until you see a large rock outcrop to the right of the trail.
+At the end of the cliffs, the pink-on-white-blazed Five Ponds Loop comes in from the right and briefly joins the Ringwood-Ramapo Trail.
+You will soon head down the mountain on the Five Ponds Loop, but for now, continue ahead for another 350 feet along the Ringwood-Ramapo Trail until you see a large rock outcrop to the right of the trail.

 Climb this outcrop, which is studded with cedar trees, to reach a panoramic view from the top.
 The New Jersey State Botanical Gardens at Skylands Manor may be seen in the foreground, with the Wyanokies in the distance.
 The Wanaque Reservoir is visible to the left.
 This is a good place to take a break.

-When you’re ready to continue, retrace your steps on the Ringwood-Ramapo Trail back to the junction with the Halifax Trail.
-Turn left (west), following the green-on-white blazes, which climb over a small rise and then level off.
+When you’re ready to continue, retrace your steps on the Ringwood-Ramapo Trail back to the junction with the Five Ponds Loop.
+Turn left (west), following the pink-on-white blazes, which climb over a small rise and then level off.
 Just before the trail begins a steady descent, you’ll reach a fork.
 The trail heads left here, but you may wish to follow an unmarked path to the right which leads up to a rock outcrop with a view over the gardens of Skylands Manor.

-Continue down the mountain on the green-on-white-blazed trail, which follows a series of gradual switchbacks -– the remnants of an old bridle path.
-At the base of the descent, where the green-on-white trail ends, turn right onto the white-blazed Crossover Trail, which follows a gravel road along the base of the mountain.
+Continue down the mountain on the pink-on-white-blazed trail, which follows a series of gradual switchbacks -– the remnants of an old bridle path.
+At the base of the descent, turn right onto the white-blazed Crossover Trail, which follows a gravel road along the base of the mountain.
 When you reach a paved road, turn right and follow the road through the grounds of Skylands Manor, passing an English Tudor guest house with a sundial clock on its chimney to the right.

 Just beyond a greenhouse, you’ll reach a road junction at the entrance to Parking Area A. Turn right into the parking area and proceed to the northwest corner, where you will see a sign for the Crossover Trail.
 Continue on a footpath through a meadow, then enter the woods and soon begin to descend on switchbacks.
 This trail section, built by the Jersey Off-Road Bicycle Association, was designed primarily for mountain bikes.
 It features very gentle grades and switchbacks that may seem excessively long to hikers.